 Note, this is not an exhaustive list.

 Now we come to the cross-roads; what kind of a divorce is there?
-Broadly, they fall into "divorce by agreement" (ie. 'friendly' divorce) and "divorce by litigation," (ie. the courts really get involved).
+Broadly, they fall into "divorce by agreement" ('friendly' divorce) and "divorce by litigation," (the courts really get involved).

 Better, honestly.
 If both parties agree to the divorce and are able to settle issues like child and spousal support payments, division of property, visitation rights, etc., without getting a judge involved, the process is fairly smooth and trouble-free.
 Essentially, the court just has to recognize and sign-off on the prepared legal agreement, making it official.

-If the couple got married in China and at least one spouse is Chinese (ie. mixed couple), there's an 'express' procedure that might be available, where you don't even go to a court; you can register the divorce with the marriage registration office, and get a divorce certificate instead of a court divorce judgement.
+If the couple got married in China and at least one spouse is Chinese (mixed couple), there's an 'express' procedure that might be available, where you don't even go to a court; you can register the divorce with the marriage registration office, and get a divorce certificate instead of a court divorce judgement.
 The couple should go to the Civil Affairs Bureau (上海市民政局) together to apply for a divorce; 30 days after the application, the couple must go together to civil affairs bureau and get the divorce certificate within another 30 days.
 Otherwise, the application will be invalidated.
 Remember wherever you went and got your little red marriage book?
 The next window over at the same office is where you can go in person as a couple to dissolve it.
 Be aware that 30 days cooling off period is needed though.

 However, this option is not possible for expat couples.
 For expat couples, it's similar, but since they're foreign citizens, the Chinese courts still have to finalize it.
 They use a "divorce settlement confirmation," which still counts as litigation, with a Chinese divorce lawyer taking care of drafting the divorce agreement, but is basically just the court approving the written agreement and clarifying a few facts orally, before issuing a "civil mediation statement," which is proof of divorce and accepted worldwide.